 Yoona Hur is a Seoul-born, New York–based artist whose practice explores cultural identity, spirituality, and materiality through ceramics and painting.
 Drawing from Korean traditional arts, nature, meditation, and eastern philosophies of timelessness and impermanence, her practice evokes the contemplative spaces between presence and change.

 The iconic Moonjar which anchors her ceramic practice embody Buddhist teachings, where the notion of emptying oneself is simultaneously an act of releasing and evolving.
-For Hur, forms, patterns and textures are a way to suggest the infinite movements of inner awakenings.
+The work points towards an attitude of balance and transition rather than perfection.
+Her Hanji (Korean mulberry paper) works—where emptiness and material presence are deeply felt—inscribe the spirit of the land and the memory of the hand.

 Her work has been widely exhibited and is in notable private collections in Asia, U.S.A and Europe.
 Also, her works have been featured in Rizzoli, Wall Street Journal Magazine, NY Times - Tmagazine, AW Architectur & Wohnen- Germany, Architectural Digest-Italia, Elle Decoration-France + Korea, Baptisa-Greece, Wallpaper, The Architect’s Newspaper, Cereal, Dezeen, Masion Korea, Luxury Editors-Korea, Milk Decoration-France, Design Anthology-Hong Kong, Surface, and Cultured Magazine.